Intercom announces the promotion of Karen Peacock to CEO – TechCrunch

 Peacock says she wants to continue building the company and using her role to build a diverse and inclusive culture.
 “I believe that [diversity and inclusion] is not one person’s job, it’s all of our jobs, but we have one person who’s the center post of that (a head of D&I).
 And then we work with outside consulting firms as well to just try and stay in a place where we understand all of what’s possible and what we can do in the world.”

-She adds, “I will say that we need to make more progress on diversity and inclusion, I wouldn’t step back and, and pat ourselves on the back and say we’ve done this perfectly.
+She adds, “I will say that we need to make more progress on diversity and inclusion.
+I wouldn’t step back and pat ourselves on the back and say we’ve done this perfectly.
 There’s a lot more that we need to do, and it’s one of the things that I’m very excited to tackle as CEO.”

 According to a February Wall Street Journal article, less than 6% of women hold CEO jobs in the U.S. Peacock certainly sees this and wants to continue to mentor women as she takes over at Intercom.
 “It is something that I’m very passionate about.
 I do speak to various different groups of up and coming women leaders, and I mentor a group of women outside of Intercom,” she said.
 She also sits on the board at Dropbox with other women leaders like Condoleezza Rice and Meg Whitman.